 Acceptance into the nursing program is not automatic, even though the applicant may be academically qualified.
 Class size is limited by clinical and classroom space and faculty availability.
-Students not accepted for the class for which they applied may be considered for a later class.
+Students not accepted for the class for which they applied must reapply if they wish to be reconsidered for a later class.